The service description files for Dinit each describe a

 Typically this database is used by the "who" command to list

 logged-in users.
-The entry will be cleared when the service terminates.
+The entry will be cleared when the service

-The inittab-id setting specifies the "inittab
+- The inittab-id setting specifies the "inittab id" to be

-correctly without this setting (or inittab-line) enabled
+setting (or inittab-line) enabled appropriately.

-for writing to the "utmp" database.
+to the "utmp" database.
+It applies only to process

 - inittab-line